HackleyCSClub/Demo-networking/README.md

 # SampleNetworking

-Introduction file to doing requests with the requests package.
+Introduction file to doing requests with the requests package in python